Simucube/simucube-docs.github.io/docs/Developers/Simucube Link.md

 Simucube Link Hub supports virtually unlimited Simucube Link compatible devices.
 To add more than one device, an standard Ethernet switch is needed to build a network of devices.

 Simucube Link Hub is configuration free.
-All devices in the Link network will appear automatically in TrueDrive.
+All devices in the Link network will appear automatically in Tuner.